hoodmane/mittopologyseminar/README.md

 I messed around with the representation of the abstracts to fix the behavior of backslashes and newlines as follows:

- 1. Newlines behave like they do in latex -- a single newline has no effect, two newlines in a row create a new paragraph
+ 1. Newlines behave like they do in LaTeX -- a single newline has no effect, two newlines in a row create a new paragraph
  2. `\"` represents an escaped quote
  3. `\anythingelse` represents a LaTeX command